ChrisCummins/pip-db/Documentation/Log.md

 TASK 1

- * User noticed an error in dataset.
+ * Participant noticed an error in dataset.
    [Dolichyl monophosphatase](http://www.pip-db.org/r/YjBmZmMyOGU) had
    been entered incorrectly during the data entry phase.
 In this case, Darren would need to correct the error in the Excel sheet and re-upload the dataset.
- * User noticed there's no contact details for report factual errors in dataset.
+ * Participant noticed there's no contact details for report factual errors in dataset.

 TASK 2

  * Some confusion over the EC number entry form.
-Should the user type all digits into the first box?
+Should the participant type all digits into the first box?
 It isn't immediately obvious.
- * User didn't enter all fields initially, so clicked back button to add in the missing form.
-At this point, the inputs had lost their state and the user had to re-enter every single form input again.
+ * Participant didn't enter all fields initially, so clicked back button to add in the missing form.
+At this point, the inputs had lost their state and the participant had to re-enter every single form input again.
- * To select a temperature range of >4C, the user entered 4C for the lower bound and 20000C for the upper bound.
+ * To select a temperature range of >4C, the participant entered 4C for the lower bound and 20000C for the upper bound.
 It is not obvious that leaving the upper bound blank is equivalent to > lower bound.

 TASK 3